 The particle ει (ei) is a conditional conjunction and means if.
 It's pretty much on a par with our English word "if", and offers no major surprises.
 It is employed to introduce a situation or statement that is entirely hypothetical, typically without saying anything about the validity of the statement.

-Our particle also serves as element of a few compounds:
+Our particle occurs 504 times in the New Testament, see full concordance, and also serves as element of a few compounds:

 - Together with the curious particle αν (an), which expresses supposition or wish: the conjunction εαν (ean), meaning something like "if it would".
 This word occurs 343 times; see full concordance.
 From this word in turn comes: